-Now in its 33rd season, the choir has enjoyed 32 years of sharing professional quality choral music with audiences of all ages in Tucson and Pima County.
-We are very pleased to announce that ARS will continue its legacy of choral excellence under the direction of our new Music Director, Dr. Elliot Jones.
+ARS has enjoyed 33 years of sharing professional quality choral music with audiences of all ages in Tucson and Pima County.
+We are very pleased to announce that ARS will continue its legacy of choral excellence under the direction of our Music Director, Dr. Elliot Jones.
 Elliot holds degrees from New York University, Indiana University, and a Doctor of Musical Arts degree in Choral Conducting from the University of Arizona.
 Dr. Jones has held music faculty positions at the college level for several years, serves as a clinician, guest conductor and adjudicator, and has held regional leadership positions in the American Choral Directors Association (ACDA).
 The Arizona Daily Star and Tucson Weekly have described his performances as “powerful,” “outstanding,” and “chill-inducing.”

-A hallmark of the ARS tradition is its well-honed choral tone, and its varied performance repertoire spanning several eras from the Renaissance through the 20th century.
-The ensemble is known for performing choral masterpieces, Americana and jazz, contemporary pieces and new works commissioned by the group.
+A hallmark of the ARS tradition is its finely-honed choral tone, and its commitment to presenting the best new choral music as well as pieces spanning several eras – from the Renaissance to well-known choral masterpieces, Americana and jazz, contemporary pieces and works commissioned by the group.
 Although ARS specializes in unaccompanied choral music, many of its concerts include larger works with orchestra and soloists, or instrumental accompaniment such as piano, harp, organ, strings, woodwinds, and percussion.

 For 25 years ARS performed under the talented direction of the late Dr. Jeffry A. Jahn, our widely respected and visionary music director and conductor.
 As a tribute to Dr. Jahn’s exceptional musical leadership and contribution to the life of choral arts in Tucson, he was inducted posthumously into the 2014 Tucson Musicians Museum for “proven dedication to music, support and participation in community service…that has exceeded…the expectations for the award.”